\n\n

-If your child has been wetting the bed and you have noticed something feels different — more urgency, complaints of discomfort, or a sudden change in how often they are wet — a urinary tract infection (UTI) is a reasonable thing to consider.
-UTIs and bedwetting can look similar on the surface, but they have different causes, different patterns, and different responses.
-This guide helps you tell the difference clearly, so you know whether to head to the GP or simply continue managing things at home.
+If your child has been wetting the bed and you notice symptoms such as urgency, discomfort, or a sudden change in wetting patterns, a urinary tract infection (UTI) is a reasonable consideration.
+UTIs and bedwetting can appear similar but have different causes, patterns, and responses.
+This guide helps you distinguish between them so you know whether to consult a GP or manage at home.

-Bedwetting — also called nocturnal enuresis — is involuntary urination during sleep.
-It is extremely common in children: around 1 in 6 five-year-olds wets the bed, and many continue well into primary school age.
-It is not caused by laziness, deep sleep alone, or poor parenting.
-It has biological roots, including bladder maturity, hormone production, and genetics.
-You can read more in our guide to what really causes bedwetting.
+Bedwetting—also called nocturnal enuresis—is involuntary urination during sleep.
+It is very common in children: about 1 in 6 five-year-olds wet the bed, and many continue into primary school age.
+It is not caused by laziness, deep sleep, or poor parenting.
+Bedwetting has biological roots, including bladder maturity, hormone production, and genetics.
+You can read more in our guide to [what really causes bedwetting](https://www.sleepsecurenights.com/what-really-causes-bedwetting-a-parent-s-guide-to-the-science/).

-A urinary tract infection is a bacterial infection affecting the bladder (and sometimes the kidneys).
-It causes inflammation, irritation, and urgency — and in some cases, it can trigger or worsen wetting, both day and night.
+A urinary tract infection (UTI) is a bacterial infection affecting the bladder and sometimes the kidneys.
+It causes inflammation, irritation, and urgency—and in some cases, can trigger or worsen wetting, both day and night.
 However, a UTI is a medical condition requiring treatment, not a sleep or developmental issue.

-The clearest way to separate the two is to look at the full symptom picture, not just the wet bed.
+The best way to differentiate is to look at the full symptom picture, not just the wet bed.

-- Pain or burning during urination — this is almost never part of straightforward bedwetting
+– **Pain or burning during urination**—this is rarely part of straightforward bedwetting

 – **Frequent urination during the day**, often urgently, with small amounts passed each time